A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Introduction

 \paragraph*{Second main contribution of the manuscript.} For the semi-discrete in time method, we design an error estimator satisfying a posteriori error estimates, with explicit dependence on the polynomial degree distribution in time.
 The crucial tool in a posteriori error estimates for time-dependent problems is the derivation of a reconstruction operator into smoother spaces.
 The original idea in the context of parabolic problems traces back to Makridakis and Nochetto \cite{Makridakis-Nochetto:2006}; the corresponding $\p$-version analysis is detailed in~\cite{Schoetzau-Wihler:2010} and later in~\cite{Holm-Wihler:2018}.
-We design a related operator in the wave equation setting and derive $\p$-optimal approximation estimates in several norms in Section~\ref{subsection:reconstruction-operator}; such an operator is instrumental for designing an error estimator that is reliable for the error measured in the $L^{\infty}(L^2)$ norm; see Section~\ref{subsection:error-estimator-estimates}; a posteriori error estimates in that norm are important as they are particularly suited to dynamic mesh changes as extensively explored in our recent work~\cite{Dong-Georgoulis-Mascotto-Wang:2025}.
+We design a related operator in the wave equation setting and derive $\p$-optimal approximation estimates in several norms in Section~\ref{subsection:reconstruction-operator}; such an operator is instrumental for designing an error estimator that is reliable for the error measured in the $L^{\infty}(L^2)$ norm; see Section~\ref{subsection:error-estimator-estimates}; in the recent work~\cite{Dong-Georgoulis-Mascotto-Wang:2025}, a posteriori error estimates in that norm are derived, which are valid also for dynamic mesh changes.
 The upper bound is explicit in the polynomial degree distribution and the time steps, without unknown constants.
 Since the test and trial test functions have different polynomial degrees in time, the a posteriori error bounds involve extra oscillation terms compared to the parabolic setting.